 Cozumel Diving is Ideal for Dive Education and Divemaster Internships

-For all of the above reasons, this island is a wonderful place for beginners to try an introductory “discover scuba” class, or do their open water certification, advanced certification, or any of a number of specialties.
+For all of the above reasons, this island is a wonderful place if you’re coming to Cozumel to try an introductory “discover scuba” class as a pure beginner, or to do your scuba certification course, an advanced certification, or any of a number of specialties.

 There are numerous dive sites in Cozumel that are suitable for beginners, advanced divers, and tech divers, alike.

-Cozumel is an excellent place to do your divemaster and SCUBA instructor training, especially if you plan to go on to a busy career in diving and dive instruction.
+Cozumel is an excellent place to do your PADI dive master and SCUBA instructor training, especially if you plan to go on to a busy career in diving and dive instruction.
+There are dive instructors who teach for SSI, NAUI, and other professional dive organizations, as well.

 This island is visited by divers of all skill levels throughout the year.